eramitgupta/laravel-lang-manager/README.md

 ![Untitled design](https://github.com/user-attachments/assets/bbefb4c4-e435-45ab-954a-17eafa1405ee)

-**LaravelLangSyncInertia** is a Laravel package designed to **sync and manage language translations** with **Inertia.js** integration.
+**Laravel Lang Sync Inertia** is a Laravel package designed to **sync and manage language translations** with **Inertia.js** integration.
 It simplifies multi-language support in Laravel applications, making it easier to work with dynamic language files and frontend translations seamlessly.

 ---

-## ❓ Why Use LaravelLangSyncInertia?
+## ❓ Why Use Laravel Lang Sync Inertia?

 This package is perfect for Laravel developers using Inertia.js with **Vue** or **React**.
 It helps you: